mlr-org/mlr3fairness/README.md

 ### Other Fairness Toolkits in R

-- The [AI Fairness 360](https://aif360.mybluemix.net/) toolkit offers an R extension that allows for bias auditing, visualization and mitigation.
 - [fairmodels](https://github.com/ModelOriented/fairmodels/) integrates
   with the [DALEX](https://github.com/ModelOriented/DALEX) R-packages and similarly allows for bias auditing, visualization and mitigation.